When Is the Best Time

 Chasm Lake – Can be reached from Estes Park (20 minutes drive + 2 hours hike)

-In 2022 between May 27 and October 10 you need to make a reservation (timed entry ticket) when entering Rocky Mountain National Park:
+Typically from late May 27 until early October, you need to make a reservation (timed entry ticket) when entering Rocky Mountain National Park:

 - From 9 AM – 3 PM (excluding Bear Lake Corridor)